 Not having a basement, garage, attic, or additional closets might be a downside for residents who need to store items.
 Some condos can include small storage units assigned to each condo, but this isn’t always a guarantee, which means you may have to downsize your possessions or move to get more space.
 Of course, you can always rent a storage unit, which will be cheaper than moving to a larger condo.

 Thinking of buying a condo?
 Extra Space Storage has secure storage facilities across the country that can help you downsize and transition into condo living.
-Find self storage near you!
+Find affordable storage near you!